 The Oswego Lake Watershed Council (OLWC) is a locally organized, non-profit, non-regulatory watershed stewardship organization established to improve the condition and health of the Oswego Lake watershed and its stream network.
 CLICK HERE to open a copy of our Fact Sheet.

 The OLWC formed in 2010, and the Council meets regularly to work together on projects that support watershed health.
-The OLWC Board has adopted a Strategic Plan to guide Council activities through 2015.
-The strategic plan outlines objectives, strategies, time frames and evaluation measures as they relate to OLWC goals for organizational sustainability, ecological integrity of the watershed, and outreach and education.
-CLICK HERE to open a copy of the 2013-15 Strategic Plan in new window.
+The OLWC Board has adopted a strategic plan which outline objectives, strategies, time frames and evaluation measures as they relate to OLWC goals for organizational sustainability, ecological integrity of the watershed, and outreach and education.

 Anyone can get involved with the Council by attending monthly Council meetings, working on Council sub-committees, or helping with projects.
 Council meetings are held the second Friday of the month from 8am to 9:30am. at Gubanc’s Pub and Restaurant 16008 Boones Ferry Rd, Lake Oswego, OR 97035.